vaioic/QuPath_Workshop2025/Tutorials/Builtin_Tools.md

 ![Cell Detection Parameters and Results](/Tutorials/Tutorial_Imgs/Cell_Detection_Parameters.png)

 ## Object Classifiers
-Using the same objects above, we will train an object classifier to group objects as positive or negative for EGFP.
+Using the same objects above, we will create two types of object classifiers to group objects as positive or negative for EGFP.

 **Important!
 You need measurements in order to classify objects, make sure that `Make measurements` was selected when detecting the nuclei.**

+### Train an Object Classifier
 Before we train the object classifier, we need to mark some examples of positive and negative cells.
 Add two Points annotations by clicking the points annotation tool and then clicking `Add` on the popup menu twice.
 These annotations will be visible under the Annotations tab.

 ![Adding Points Annotations](/Tutorials/Tutorial_Imgs/Points_Annotations.png)